 The bribe of 30 pieces of silver is mentioned in the ‘Gospel of John,’ but it is not mentioned in the ‘Gospel of John.’
 It describes him as dissatisfied with money spent on perfumes to anoint Jesus when it could have been spent on the poor.
 According to the gospel, Jesus foresaw his betrayal and allowed it to occur.

 Judas Iscariot, one of Jesus’ original 12 disciples, traveled with him and studied under him for three years.
-Judas, like the other 11 disciples, was summoned and sent by Jesus to preach the gospel of God’s kingdom, cast out demons, and heal the sick.
+He, like the other 11 disciples, was summoned and sent by Jesus to preach the gospel of God’s kingdom, cast out demons, and heal the sick.